How to Calculate TDS on Salary – Employer Approach

 Salary Receipt from Multiple Employers

-An employer when taking in an employee should also obtain the particular of salary and TDS earned by him from previous employer in Form 12B and the new employer shall consider the salary earned from precious employment while computing and deducting the TDS.
-And in any case of failure from the part of employee to furnish such details of salary earned from other source, the employer shall deduct TDS from the payment of salary made to employee based on the employment arrangements made by them.
+An employer, when taking in an employee, should also obtain the particulars of the Salary and TDS earned by him from his previous employer in Form 12B, and the new employer shall consider the Salary earned from previous employment while computing and deducting the TDS.
+And in any case of failure on the part of the employee to furnish such details of Salary earned from other sources, the employer shall deduct TDS from the payment of Salary made to the employee based on the employment arrangements made by them.

 Revision of the Estimate Made

-An employer can make adjustment with regard to the shortfall or excess deduction being made from the salary paid to an employee with respect to the TDS, in the subsequent deductions which were or will be made.
+An employer can make adjustments with regard to the shortfall or excess deduction made from the Salary paid to an employee with respect to the TDS in the subsequent deductions that were or will be made.
 Say there was a payment of advance, arrears, bonus, commission, or such other payment which brought in a change in the total amount paid or increased the payment and thereby the total tax liability.
-And this would in turn have an effect on the TDS deduction liability also.
+And this would, in turn, affect the TDS deduction liability as well.

-And if the employee makes any kind of investments which is qualified for earning a reduction or rebate from Income Tax, and such employee furnishes the details of the investments in form 12BB, reducing the tax liability thereby then the employer shall also change the amount of TDS deduction also.
+And if the employee makes investments that are qualified for earning a reduction or rebate from Income Tax, and such an employee furnishes the details of the investments in Form 12BB, thereby reducing the tax liability.
+The employer shall also adjust the amount of TDS deduction accordingly.

 TDS Statements

-The employer who has deducted the TDS return filing from salary paid to employee should provide them with Form 16 containing the details of the salary paid and the amount deducted in the form of TDS.
-In addition to this a Form 12BA shall also be provided, which would show particulars of perquisites, and profits in lieu of salary earned.
+The employer who has deducted TDS return filing salary paid to the employee should provide them with Form 16, containing the details of the Salary paid and the amount deducted in the form of TDS.
+In addition to this, a Form 12BA shall also be provided, which will show the particulars of perquisites and profits in lieu of Salary earned.

 Time Limit for Depositing TDS under section 192

-1. the salary, which is credited, and TDS is deducted during the month of march, the due date shall be on or before 30th of April.
+1. The Salary, which is credited, and TD are deducted during Mar.
+The due date shall be on or before April 30.

-2. the salary,which is credited, and TDS is deducted in any month other than the month of march, the due date for depositing TDS shall be within 7 days from the end of the month in which the reduction is being made.
+2. If the Salary, April 30s credited, and TDS are deducted in any month other than March, the due date for depositing TDS shall be within 7 days from the end of the month in which the reduction is being made.

-It shall be paid using thechallan no. ITNS281 and under the nature of payment as given below:
+It shall be paid using the challan ITNS281 and under the nature of payment as given below:

-• 92A which is for Government employees other than union government,
+• 92A, which is for Government employees other than the Union government,

-• 92C which is for Union government employees respectively.
+• 92C, which is for Union government employees.

 Return Filing

-The employer shall file Form 24Q to file salary TDS and this shall eb submitted on a quarterly basis which has been given below:
+The employer shall file Form 24Q to file Salary TDS, and this shall be submitted on a quarterly basis, as given below:

 • April to June: 31st of July

-• If an employer fails to pay to the credit of the Central Government tax which was deducted at source by him as required under the provisions of Chapter XVII-B, he shall be punishable with an imprisonment for a term, which shall not be less than 3 months, but which may extend to 7 years, along with applicable fine.
+• I suppose an employer fails to deduct the credit of the Central Government tax that was deducted at source by them as required under the provisions of Chapter XVII.
+In that case, he shall be punishable with imprisonment.
+In that case, the term shall be at least 3 months, but may extend to 7 years, along with an applicable fine.

 • Interest

-In case of non-deduction of TDS either in whole interest rate of 1% per month shall be applicable as per section 201(1A) from the date on which it wasdeductible to the date on which it was actually reduced from the payment.
+In canon-dedicationuctio of TDS, the whole interest rate per month will be applicable as per section 201(1A) from the date on which the Section is deductible to the date on which it was deductible to reduce the payment.

 In case of non-payment of the TDS, which was deducted either in whole or part, interest at the rate of 1.5% per month shall be applicable as per section 201(1A) from the date of deduction of such payment to the date of making payment.